Deployment: Invicti Platform on-demand, Invicti Platform on-premises

 Activity

-The Activity tab provides a list of the scan events, showing when the scan started and completed, and if any errors were encountered during the scan.
-Click on an item to reveal more details about the scan event.
+The Activity tab provides a list of the scan events, showing when the scan started and completed, and if any errors occurred during the scan.
+Click an item to reveal more details about the scan event.

 Need help?